matkoniecz/UnNetHackPlus/Dumping-grounds.md

 False rumor	I know what you did last summer...
 False rumor	Pets lose loyalty if they are not fed frequently.
-False rumor	The Wizard of Yendor exists in multiple dimensions simultaneously.
 False rumor	They say that beartraps, foocubi, and potions of confusion are a good combination.
 True rumor	Don't play tired.
-True rumor	If the lava looks blue, you're playing too fast.
 True rumor	If you can read this, you just broke illiterate.
 True rumor	It's said that acid can help you out of some hard times.
 True rumor	Just because it is a d or f does NOT mean it is always peaceful.
-True rumor	Most items in NetHack either start out useless or are useless by Dlvl:3 True rumor	Once you are dead and buried, a Rogue will dig you up and ascend with a tin of your corpse.
+True rumor	Once you are dead and buried, a Rogue will dig you up and ascend with a tin of your corpse.
 True rumor	The gods appreciate honesty; only blessed things will always speak truth.
 True rumor	They say that a magic lamp never burns out.